 Applying for college can be intimidating, especially if it’s your first time.
 But don’t let that stop you from getting the education you need to start the career of your dreams.
 Our team of admissions and career planning specialists are here to help walk you through every step of the admissions process.

 The easiest way to apply to Heritage College is to contact us and set up a meeting with one of our admission specialists.
 They will be able to walk you through each step of the application, from picking the program that’s right for you, to helping you apply for scholarships, awards and student aid from the government of Alberta.

 Please visit our Scholarships and Grants page for current opportunities.
 You can also visit the Alberta Learning Information Services’ (ALIS) website for more information about our programs, career planning, admissions requirements, and provincial financial aid.

-Standard admission is for students who have graduated from high school or another educational institute within the past year, and who are applying to our standard diploma or certificate programs.
+Standard admission is for students who have graduated from high school or another educational institute within the past one (1) year.

 Students must meet ONE of the following criteria: